 Make sure you know what entitlements are (and aren't) provided by your employer before signing a contract.
 Check out our Employment rights section for more information about contracts, payments and other employee rights.

-This site features information about rights and entitlements of workers, including young people, part-time and casual workers.
+JobWatch's information sheet on casual work features information about the rights and entitlements of casual workers.